 Dogs That Don’t Need a Lot of Exercise

 While all dogs need exercise, some breeds require much less than others.
-This may be do to their size, their anatomy, or common predispositions to mobility issues.
-Let’s take a look at a few of the types of dogs that don’t need a lot of exercise.
+This may be due to their size, their anatomy, or common predispositions to mobility issues.
+Let’s take a look at a few of the types of dogs that don’t need a lot of exercises.

 Brachycephalic dogs have trouble breathing due to their large tongues, narrowed nostrils, or other anatomical features like tiny tracheas.
 These contribute to the development of respiratory problems later in life.